 At the Creighton University School of Medicine, students can earn a master's or PharmD degree.
 Should you wish to obtain your PharmD, you must first earn your Master of Science in Pharmaceutical Sciences to provide important foundational education, or you can earn it as part of the dual program.
 Students can then concentrate in one of four areas: pharmacology, medicinal chemistry, social and administrative pharmacy, or pharmaceutics.
 Campus ministry is strong at Creighton, with several worship opportunities, retreats, faith development activities, and sacrament preparation.
 As a Catholic Jesuit college, Creighton has an on-campus program for RCIA (Rite of Christian Initiation of Adults).
 A unique opportunity at Creighton is the Companions Dinner, where students can invite up to ten friends for a themed faith-based dinner.
 Campus Ministry provides all the food for the event.

-Chapman University was the fifth best regional university in the West according to U.S. News and World Report in 2018.
+Chapman University ranked 125th in national universities according to U.S. News and World Report in 2020.
 As an institution affiliated with the Christian Church, Chapman views it as important for students of all faiths and denominations to feel welcome and supported.
 The Fish Interfaith Center houses several religious groups, including traditional Christian groups.
 For pharmacy students, Chapman offers several degree programs.
 Students can begin with the pre-pharmacy program or the 4+1 undergraduate/MS degree, where they can begin working toward their pharmaceutical science master's during their senior year and earn it one year after graduation.
 Students can also study for the Master of Science in Pharmaceutical Sciences or move forward with the PharmD or PhD in Pharmaceutical Sciences.

 At Campbell University, pharmacy students have several degree program options from which to choose.
 Starting with a bachelor's degree, student can study for the BS in Pharmaceutical Sciences or plan ahead with the 5 years + research option, which gets students their BS and MS in Pharmaceutical Sciences.
 Students can then continue on to get their MS or their PharmD.
 PharmD/MS courses include protein analysis and bioassays, product and process validation, the US healthcare system, pharmaceutical calculations, immunology, pharmacokinetics, toxicology, and therapeutic drug monitoring.
 As at many other Christian colleges, Campbell's students can join a ministry or Bible groups, take a missions trip, and take part in community service to help spread the love and Word of God.